 "For Watkins Glen the cars have to be perfect.
 On Wednesday we will have a free practice day: it will have a definitive importance.
-It is there that we will build our victory or defeat in the championship".
+It is there that we will build our victory or defeat in the World Championship".

 "For me, to be able to win the title will count more than anything the day of free practice that we will have on Wednesday at Watkins Glen.
-That's where we will win or lose the championship".
+That's where we will win or lose the World Championship".